novaeco-tech/novaenergy/README.md

 # NovaEnergy Enabler

 Welcome to the `NovaEnergy` Horizontal Enabler.
-Renewable energy production, distribution, and auditing.
+Renewable grid balancing and vehicle-to-grid energy coordination.